Christian8491/GIS/blogs/5_Loading_datasets.md

 # Loading a dataset

 In this tutorial we are going to import a dataset which contains latitudes and longitudes from a CSV file.
-After that we are going to transform our coordinates into a new column with a geometry type.
+After that we are going to transform our coordinates into a new column consisting of a **geometry** type.

-## CSV
-We are using [cities.csv](/blogs/datasets/cities.csv) dataset for this example which holds 6 columns: *id, name, country, latitude, longitude, population*.
+We are using the [cities.csv](/blogs/datasets/cities.csv) dataset for this example which holds 6 columns: {*id, name, country, latitude, longitude, population*}.

 Our first step is to create a table (once we moved over the **sdb** database) holding the same fields that the csv file has.
 ```
 CREATE TABLE cities (id INTEGER, name VARCHAR, country VARCHAR, latitude REAL, longitude REAL, population BIGINT, coordinate geometry);
 ```

 For more details about [PostgreSQL numeric datatypes](https://www.postgresql.org/docs/current/datatype-numeric.html).
-Note that the **cities.csv** dataset doesn't have any geometry column, so it's expected that the **coordinate** column doesn't hold any data.
+Note that the **cities.csv** dataset doesn't have any geometry column, so it's expected that the **coordinate** column of the **cities** table doesn't hold any data yet.

 To check the current data types of each column:
 ```